CampusVH/pult/README.md

    at a reasonable speed, using only moderate CPU resources and network bandwidth.

-   For best performance, we recommand installing a local VNC server.
+   For best performance, we recommand installing a VNC server on the lecturer's computer.
 For a quick solution, we provide *yesVNC*, a VNC server via a web interface.

  * **CVH-Camera**